Updated July 2018

 Because it is.

 Just to get you caught up, this is the second post in a series of posts that we’ve written, dealing with Blogger Payments, ROI Expectations, How to Set Up Your First Campaign, Optimizing Your Strategy, and more.
 If you’re totally new to influencer marketing and you missed our previous post, you should probably read that first.
-And stay tuned for the rest of the posts, which will be coming soon.

 To give you some context, I’m one of the founders of an influencer marketing platform called The Shelf.
 We work with a lot of small brands and startups, many of whom are totally new to this type of marketing.
 And after speaking with tons of small brands over the last few months, we’ve noticed a few common misconceptions that cause brands to have a rocky start with influencer marketing.